eventnetusa/eventnet/src/_posts/2017-10-31-dont-get-spooked-by-event-day-challenges.md

       thunderstorm tearing down tents and flooding the venue.

-      * **The Solution** – EventNetUSA quickly rescheduled the event to take place the following day, including venue coordination, rerouting and travel logistics, rescheduled vendors, notifyed attendees etc.
+      * **The Solution** – EventNetUSA quickly rescheduled the event to take place the following day, including venue coordination, rerouting, travel logistics, rescheduling vendors, and notifying attendees, etc.

-      * **The Outcome** – The rescheduled event went off without a hitch and created a memorable experiences for the client and guests.
+      * **The Outcome** – The rescheduled event went off without a hitch and created a memorable experience for the client and guests.
     single_image_block:
       single_image_path:
     double_image_block: